Patryk-Jastrzebski/GalleryApp/README.md

 # GalleryApp
 The app allows to apply **filters** to photos, and save them.
+Made in MVVM and using CoreImage

+TODO: clean up code

 ### Short description :rocket:
 ------------------
-Initially, the application has three filters.
+Initially, the application has six filters.
 In app client can choose the image from his own local gallery.
-And can use this photo to apply the filter.
+And can use this photo to apply the filters.
 Later has the option to save in local gallery on iPhone.